 Computer center for children of our community based classes (3-18 years) to familiarize and equip them with computer knowledge and skill.
 This is a very significant aspect of our work given the current job market scenario.
 Door step school started its first computer center in 'a' ward in the year 2003.
 Children visit the centre once a week according to their time table and learn basic computer skills.
 Every week children keenly wait for their turn as this is a unique opportunity for them to learn and get acquainted with computers.
-The computer teacher teaches them right from basic mouse handling techniques to creating file and folders.
+The computer teacher tables them right from basic mouse handling techniques.